 One of the remedies Congress proposed is the Journalism Competition and Preservation Act (JCPA).
 After an initial introduction in 2019, the bill was reintroduced in March 2021 with bipartisan support in the Senate (S.673) and the House of Representatives (H.R.1735).
 The JCPA aims to create a four-year safe harbor from antitrust laws for news content creators so that they can collectively negotiate with online content distributors about the terms on which their content may be distributed.

 Others have qualms, many of which reflect discussions from the last legislation around antitrust exemptions for media.
 In 1970, Congress enacted the Newspaper Protection Act (NPA) to support the newspaper industry as broadcast television boomed.
-The NPA allowed competing newspapers – in the case where one was failing – to form joint operating agreements and engage in anticompetitive behaviors (e.g., fixing subscription prices and advertising rates, allocating the market amongst themselves).
+The NPA allowed competing newspapers, in the case where one was failing, to form joint operating agreements and engage in anticompetitive behaviors (e.g., fixing subscription prices and advertising rates, allocating the market amongst themselves).
 The New York Times and others worried that “such immunity could become a shield to established publishers against the entrance of new journalistic competitors.”
-Even as some hope the JCPA might empower small publishers, others are concerned that content distributors may prioritize publishers that produce significant quantities of content and deliver large, diverse audiences to their platforms.
-Maurice E. Stucke and Allen P. Grunes disagreed with the broader tool of antitrust immunity, arguing that democracy’s need for a “free marketplace of ideas” made media a particular industry the Government should not regulate.
+Today, even as some hope the JCPA might empower small publishers, others are concerned that content distributors may prioritize publishers that produce significant quantities of content and deliver large, diverse audiences to their platforms.
+In 2011, Maurice E. Stucke and Allen P. Grunes disagreed with the broader tool of antitrust immunity, arguing that democracy’s need for a “free marketplace of ideas” made media a particular industry the government should not regulate.
 Stucke and Grunes believed antitrust immunity would – by decreasing competition – lower the overall quality of news in America, a result we are arguably already witnessing as media organizations consolidate.
 They also worried antitrust immunity might create a slippery slope; as new forms of media emerge, they might also seek out exemptions.

 A successful government response to support American media would likely require a combination of strategies, carefully developed to ensure all publishers, regardless of size, are able to benefit.
 Even if the Journalism Competition and Protection Act does become law, we can expect that the bargaining process will be long, complicated, and perhaps iterative.